35 Irresistible Home-Cooked Meals That Were So Good, People Had to Show Them Off

 5 A Couple Of Fruit Tarts I Made A While Back

-With so many cooking videos and food hacks going viral on social media, it can be hard to know which ones are actually helpful.
-So, we asked Chef Ron what he thinks about these popular cooking tricks—and his answer was pretty honest.
+With so many viral cooking videos and so-called kitchen hacks blowing up on TikTok and Instagram, it’s hard to tell what’s real and what’s just for clicks.
+So we asked Chef Ron what he thinks about all these trending food tricks—and his answer was super honest.

-“I think cooking hacks are a mixed bag,” he says.
-“Some of them are really helpful, but a lot of people also make silly or useless hacks just to get views and likes.”
+“I think cooking hacks are kinda hit or miss,” he says.
+“Some are actually helpful, but a lot of them are just silly or fake.
+People post stuff just to get views, not because it really works.”

 6 I Hope My Pizza Is Worthy Of This Sub.
 Today’s Margherita 🍕

-“Making cooking more exciting can really change how you feel about it,” he says.
-“One thing I love doing is playing my favorite music while I cook.
-I make a playlist, turn up the volume, and just start prepping—it turns cooking into a fun activity instead of a chore.”
+“Making cooking more exciting can totally change how you feel about it,” he says.
+“One thing I always do is put on my favorite music.
+I’ve got a playlist ready, I turn it up loud, and just start prepping.
+It turns cooking into something fun instead of just another task.”
+It’s one of those super simple but powerful cooking motivation tips.

-Chef Ron says this simple trick has helped him cook for hours without even realizing it.
-It keeps him inspired and helps him come up with new recipe ideas.
-His advice is to find what you enjoy—whether it’s music, podcasts, or even cooking with a friend—and add it to your routine.
+Chef Ron says this little trick has helped him stay in the kitchen for hours without even noticing.
+It keeps the mood up and helps him come up with fresh recipe ideas for beginners or fun meals to try.
+His advice is to find what makes it fun for you—music, podcasts, or even cooking with a friend or roommate.

 7 Pretty Chuffed With How This Dish Turned Out.
 Honey Panna Cotta, Pear Vanilla Caramel, Honey Tuile And Honeycomb 🤤